 When it comes to top-tier news headlines, FXDD streams news from ForexLive from within its Swordfish Platform and on MT4.
 FXDD’s social copy-trading offering, including the default Signals Market in MT4, the ZuluTrade platform, and Tradency’s RoboX and MirrorTrader platforms, provides clients with further research opportunities in terms of actionable trading ideas.

-FXDD’s research offering is light, with just a few in-house and third-party solutions available.
-There is certainly room for improving the quality and quantity of research available.
-For example, adding a research section to the website could help aggregate related resources into a centralized location where additional resources could be integrated with the Forex Trading Tools section.
+FXDD’s research has a good foundation, but its light compared to its peers in terms of in-house and third-party solutions available.
+For example, adding a research section to the website could help aggregate related resources into a centralized location and or integrated with the Forex Trading Tools section.

 Platforms & Tools